markwest1972/smart-security-camera/aws-lambda-functions/nodemailer-send-notification/readme.md

 # nodemailer-send-notification

-This directory contains an AWS Lamdba Definition for sending Error Emails for the smart-security-camera project.
+This directory contains an AWS Lamdba Definition for sending Alert Emails (with image attachment) for the smart-security-camera project.

 ## Contents